jacciz/Crash-Data-Pulls/README.md

 These scripts make data pull requests and data analysis faster and easier.
 I use them internally in my job, but wanted to share for portfolio purposes.
-There is also a crash data pull template that is an outline to do quick data pulls.
+There is also a crash data pull template that I use to quickly start a data pull.
 I created many functions that:
 - Convert data from SAS to R-friendly format (.FST)
 - Import data from old and new databases in this .FST format, which also relabels some old db variables to match with new db
 - Combine old and new databases into a single data frame
 - Get crash flags (i.e. deer, teen driver)
 - Bin by age group and crash time
-- and also snippets (i.e. code chunks)
+- and also snippets (i.e. code chunks) so I can have a consistent theme of my charts

 ## 'Crash_Analysis_Functions.R'
-These functions are loaded into the template.
+These functions are loaded into the template so I can easily call them.

 ### Import data functions for new db:
 + import_crashes(fileloc = file_loc, years_selected = years, selected_columns = crashes_columns)         - also for vehicle and persons